nexusriot/DNAS/README.md

 # DNAS
-DNAS (DefinitelyNotAScam) simple PoC Cryptocurrency
+DNAS (Definitely Not A Scam) simple PoC Cryptocurrency